Feel at home in the body you’ve been battling.

 01 - Reach Out

-When you’re ready, fill out the contact form and I’ll get back to you within two business days.
+When you're ready, fill out the contact form.
+I typically respond within a few hours, and always within two business days.
 From there, we’ll schedule a free 15-minute Zoom call to talk about what you’re looking for, answer your questions, and get a sense of how it feels to work together.
 If it doesn’t feel right, I’ll share referrals so you can find the support that’s right for you.

 02 - Jump In